Pellet stoves are the cleanest solid fuel, residential heating appliance. (US Department of Energy)

 According to the DOE, “Pellet stoves are more convenient to operate than ordinary wood stoves or fireplaces, and some have much higher combustion and heating efficiencies.”
-Another consequence of high-efficiency pellet burning is the extremely low levels of emissions (compared to wood stoves, for example).
+Another consequence of high-efficiency pellet burning is the extremely low emissions levels (compared to wood stoves, for example).

-Frankly speaking, it’s incredible to see how fiercely people love their pellet stoves.
-If you ask a friend who has one, he or she won’t be able to stop talking about ‘our homely pellet stove’.
+It’s incredible to see how fiercely people love their pellet stoves.
+If you ask a friend who has one, they won’t be able to stop talking about ‘our homely pellet stove’.